lingui/js-lingui/website/docs/releases/migration-5.md

 npx @lingui/codemods split-macro-imports <path>
 ```

-After this codemod you can drop `@lingui/macro` from your dependencies.
+After running this codemod you can drop `@lingui/macro` from your dependencies.

 ## Full Vue.js support